dotenv-vault

 Set environment to pull from.
 Defaults to development

-$ npx dotenv-vault pull production
+$ npx dotenv-vault@latest pull production

 FILENAME